aled1027/dotfiles/readme.md

 If behind firewall, can use `emacs --insecure` to install melpa packages without https.

+See `notes/spacemacs.md` in notes repository for more information on personal usage and helpful commands.

 - Compilation problem notes:
   - `describe-variable` to see the value of a variable and who set it.
   - https://github.com/syl20bnr/spacemacs/issues/9549